 Wedding planning is full of decision making but choosing who will marry you probably tops the list.
 While there are many different types of wedding officiants, the type of ceremony you’re envisioning–religious, civil, or otherwise–will help guide the best person to lead your service.
-Like your other wedding vendors, it's best to get references or read online reviews of officiants in your wedding location before choosing the right one for your ceremony.
+Like your other wedding vendors, it's best to get references or read online reviews and referrals of officiants in your wedding location before choosing the right one for your ceremony.

 If you’re feeling a bit confused about the difference between a religious, civil, or professional officiant, fear not.
 You can consider this your official glossary of the types of wedding officiants ready help you tie the knot.

 What is a wedding officiant?

 A wedding officiant is perhaps best known as the person who leads the ceremony.
 However, that's only part of their job.
 An officiant, whether secular or religious, works with the couple in the months before the wedding day to craft the ceremony, which may include personal vows, readings, music selections, and more.
 They may also provide premarital counseling.
 The officiant must be legally ordained to perform weddings in your state and understand your jurisdiction's laws as they pertain to the marriage license.
 On your wedding day, your officiant will fill out and sign the marriage license (along with witnesses) and send it back to the county clerk's office for certification.
 This may sound like a minor detail, but without a marriage license, you're not actually married—so your wedding officiant has an essential role to play here.

 You'll need to decide the type of wedding officiant you'd like to perform your ceremony before starting the search.
 Here's a rundown of the different wedding officiants, both religious and secular.